 We deliver a number of groups for parents and children.
 After an initial period of one to one sessions with our support workers the child or parent may attend a group programme.
 The groups are interactive and combine being fun with exploring and tackling deeper issues in a supportive environment.
-Some of our groups include MySpace, supporting children who have experienced abuse in the home, and In Your Face, working with children to build confidence.
+Some of our groups include MySpace, supporting children who have experienced abuse in the home, and OurPlace, a drop-in for children aged 11-13 helping with wellbeing and confidence, friendships and relationships and much more.
 The groups normally last for a school term.
 The Group Assistant’s role includes preparing for and joining in with the activities.

 Family Support Assistant

 A Family Support Assistant works in close partnership with the Family Support Worker.
 They will be tasked with addressing a specific issue with which the family needs assistance.
 The Family Support Assistant will often possess a higher level of experience of working with families and participates in a comprehensive training programme.
-Their role may include helping to take the parent to appointments, liaising with other agencies and working directly with the family to help prepare them for key meetings and encouraging them to develop their thought processes.
+Their role may include helping to take the parent to appointments, liaising with other agencies, working directly with the family to help prepare them for key meetings and encouraging them to plan, prioritise and organise.
 They will also support the Family Support Worker in case management.

-A volunteer is matched with a child meeting every two weeks for a year to engage in positive and fun activities.
-By giving a few hours time every two weeks, a mentor is able to make a positive impact on a child’s life.
+A volunteer is matched with a child and meets with them once every two weeks for a year to engage in positive and fun activities.
+By giving a few hours of their time every two weeks, a mentor is able to make a positive impact on a child’s life.
 We have in place an internal referral system allowing our support workers to identify the children who would benefit from a mentor.
 A mentor is able to build upon the positive developments achieved in group sessions.
 A mentor complements the work of the parent enabling the child to build their confidence and engage in new activities.
 A mentor ensures the child continues to receive regular one to one engagement with Welcare.

-Admin Officers are volunteers who take on significant responsibility for the running of the office.
-This may include archiving, responding to correspondence, maintaining the office diary or representing the staff at meetings of Friends of Welcare.
+Admin Officers are volunteers who support the running of the office.
+This may include archiving, responding to correspondence, maintaining the office diary and answering the telephone.

 An Admin Assistant provides basic administrative support.
 This might include answering the phones, typing minutes, filing or circulating emails, newsletters and other communications to our supporters.